The most unusual passport photo in a valid modern passport

 Well, Michael is the man with a colander on his head in his current and valid Israeli passport issued in 2016.
 Yes, you read correctly – a passport photo with a colander on his head!

 Tom: “Michael, by random I found your passport with the colander picture.
-I am passport historian and would like to know if you indeed got an Israeli passport with a colander passport picture.
+I am a passport historian and would like to know if you indeed got an Israeli passport with a colander passport picture.
 Thank you.Tom”

 Michael: “I did indeed get an Israeli passport with a colander.
 Apparently, a Dutch guy got a passport with a colander as well, although the authorities here have stopped the practice since.
 To my knowledge, no other passports with colanders have been issued so far.”
-Here the link to the story.
+Here is the link to the story.

-Michael: “I indeed asserted that I am a believer in the Flying Spaghetti Monster, and that the Colander is our religious headgear.
+Michael: “I indeed asserted that I am a believer in the Flying Spaghetti Monster and that the Colander is our religious headgear.
 It is serious, and a lot of fun, too.
 The thing is – unlike the Netherlands, for example, Israel does not have a set of rules for headgear on passport photos.
-So if they would refuse me, they’d have to make a set of rules and that would be rather difficult.
-In Israel many men wear Jewish Kipa, religious women, both Jewish and Muslim wear head scarfs, and some Jewish Orthodox women shave their heads and wear wigs.
+So if they would refuse me, they’d have to make a set of rules, and that would be rather difficult.
+In Israel many men wear Jewish Kipa, religious women, both Jewish and Muslim wear head scarfs, and some Orthodox Jewish women shave their heads and wear wigs.
 I imagine designing a set of rules that would allow them to wear whatever they wear and exclude my colander would be too difficult.”

-Tom: “What experience did you make by showing your “holy colander head gear”-passport?
+Tom: “What experience did you make by showing your “holy colander headgear”-passport?

 Michael: “I have a Dutch passport (without a colander yet), and I only use my Israeli passport when traveling to Israel.
 A few months ago, I traveled there for the first time.
 At the customs, I had my colander with me, although I admit I was not wearing it.
-Customs are a hassle, and in Israel can get tricky even without colanders, and I did not wish to make anyone more nervous than normal.
-Having presented my passport I was met with a blank stare, then surprise, then curiosity.
-The customs official simply asked “why”? and I briefly explained (FSM, colander, religion).
-His reply was “I don’t know how you pulled this off, but as long as you’re recognizable, I’m fine with it”.
+Customs is a hassle, and in Israel can get tricky even without colanders, and I did not wish to make anyone more nervous than normal.
+Having presented my passport, I was met with a blank stare, then surprise, then curiosity.
+The customs official simply asked, “why”? and I briefly explained (FSM, colander, religion).
+His reply was “I don’t know how you pulled this off, but as long as you’re recognizable, I’m fine with it.”
 To which I replied “That was my point exactly!” and went through.
 On the return trip, coming out of the country, my passport made the customs lady chuckle, and she shared it with her colleague.
 I explained that it was a religious thing, and was allowed through without any trouble.”

 Tom: “Thank you for the interview, Michael.
 You definitely will have your place in modern passport history with this outstanding passport photo.”